-- If you are using fresh ginger root, pre-pare a bath of lemon water with ½ lemon juice (or vinegar) and 1 cup water.
+- If you are using fresh ginger root, pre-pare a bath of lemon water with ½ lemon juice (or vinegar) and enough water to cover the lotus root slices.
 Set aside.
 Wash fresh lotus root segments well.
-Peel and make sure you let the water run through the holes as they do grow in mud.
-Slice about 1/8 inch thick.
-Place lotus root in lemon water bath while you prepare the rest of the ingredients.
+Peel and make sure you let the water run through the holes as they grow in mud - wash well.
+Slice about ⅛ inch thick.
+Place lotus root in lemon water bath.

 - Blanch (boil) lotus root slices in the lemon or vinegar water for approximately 2 minutes in lightly boiling water with the lid on.
 Immediately drain and rinse well with cool water to stop the cooking process.
 Drain well and set aside.
 (If you are using refrigerated prepared peeled, sliced blanched lotus root preserved in a citric acid solution from the grocery store, you can skip this step.
 However, be sure to rinse well before using in the stir fry.)

 - While your lotus root is blanching, make the stir fry sauce.
 Mix soy sauce, sesame oil, sugar or sugar alternatives, water, and cornstarch slurry together and set aside.

 - In a frying pan or wok, add oil, ginger, Sriracha sauce, garlic, whites of green onion and rinsed and drained blanched lotus root slices.

 - Add dried red chili pepper flakes or fresh chilis to desired heat level.

 - Fry lotus root on medium high heat for 2 to 3 minutes on each side to get that nice little sear.
 If you have a small wok or frying pan, you may want to do this in batches to increase the pan’s capacity for full contact with each lotus root slice.